bsgbryan/dispatcher/README.md

 ```

 You can pass a websocket as a listener.
 Doing so gives you duplexed websocket communication
 essentially for free.
+You could also wrap express middleware and pass it as a listener for super
+simple http request handling.

 Listeners
 =========

-Any module that has a `send` method that takes the correct arguments can be a listener.
+Any module that has a `send` method and takes the correct arguments can be a listener.

 `send` has the following signature: